cylonid/NativeAlphaForAndroid/README.md

 *Q: In constrast to your promise, this app has a large memory footprint!*

 A: This is because Native Alpha makes use of caching in the same way your browser app does, i.e., it saves web content locally on your device.
 Then it can be loaded faster if you visit the same page again.
-I will look into a way for better cache management.
-In the meantime, you can either delete cache regularly yourself or set the "Clear cache after usage" setting in the global settings if memory footprint is a concern for you.
+You can either delete cache regularly yourself or set the "Clear cache after usage" setting in the global settings if memory footprint is a concern for you.
 However, then websites will take a longer time to load because everything has to be loaded from net.

 ## Used libraries/resources
 * [CircularProgressBar](https://github.com/lopspower/CircularProgressBar)